orf/wordinserter/README.md

 of operations, which is then *rendered* into a Word document.
 This library currently only supports inserting using the Word COM interface which means it is Windows specific at the moment.

+There is a [comparison document](https://rawgit.com/orf/wordinserter/master/Tests/report.html) showing the output of WordInserter against FireFox, check it out to see what the library can do.

 Below is a more complex example including starting word that will insert a representation of the HTML code into the new word document, including the image, caption and list.